dalcde/matrix-appservice-mattermost/README.md

 ## Admin endpoint

 There is an admin endpoint that lets users interact with the bridge.
-The port is set by the `admin_port` config item.
+This is accessed in the same way as the appservice.

 ### Status endpoint

 ```
-GET /status
+GET /bridge/status
 ```

 The possible replies are